-Dogs are a part of the family, but when they aren’t enjoying a sound slumber at night like the rest of you, it can be a worry and can lead to other members of the family losing out on sleep as a result too.
+Dogs are a part of the family, but when they aren’t enjoying a sound slumber at night like the rest of you, it can be a worry and lead to other family members losing out on sleep as a result.

 If you’ve been struggling with a dog that doesn’t quite sleep well through the night, you’re in the right place.
-Here, we’re going to take a look at some of the most common issues that could be precisely why your dog isn’t sleeping quite well.
+Here, we will look at answers to a common question faced by dog owners: what are the reasons my dog won’t sleep through the night?

-Before determining what could precisely be bothering your dog, it’s important also first to touch on the warning signs that your dog may not be sleeping as well as they should.
+Before determining what could be a bother and why your dog won’t sleep through the night, it’s important to touch on the warning signs that may point to why they may not be sleeping as well as they should.

 Keep an eye out for these signs: